Hale’s Land History

 Over the years, the organization acquired additional land through donations, purchases and land swaps.
 With the procurement of a property on Dover Road in 2010, Hale has a total of 1,137 acres on the property.
 The property and house at 573 Dover Road are of critical environmental and aesthetic importance to Hale Reservation.

-The property abuts the entrance to Hale’s Membership Beach.
+The property abuts the entrance to Hale Summer Club (formerly known as Membership Beach).
 “For years, we have recognized this property as one of high importance for us,” commented Eric Arnold, Hale’s executive director.
 “The area is surrounded by wetlands that feed into Noanet Pond.
 This property and the surrounding area, including parts of Dover Road, Morgan Farm and Rockmeadow Road are all in our watershed area.
 Construction, fertilizer and other human impact directly affect the quality of water in our ponds.”
 The purchase of this property insures that it will be appropriately managed in the future and that it will not be overbuilt.

 The land now occupied by the Hale literally abounds with early Indian and colonial history.
 The main road, Carby Street, was originally known as “Old Indian Path” and on early maps it was part of an Indian trail that led from a large Indian settlement in Dedham to Strawberry Hill near the Westwood-Dover line, and on eventually to South Natick.
 Early records show that the “Plains of Powissett” (the land surrounding Powissett Peak and certain sections of the Charles River) were favorite hunting and fishing grounds of at least six different tribes of the Powissett Indians, and as late as 1763, a few Indian families could still be found in Dover.
 At least nine ancient, felsite quarry sites have been identified on Reservation land, which indicates that the ancestors of the Powissett Indians also were frequent travelers or residents of the area.
 The felsite was fashioned into arrowheads, spears, and other objects.
 Archaeologists from Harvard’s Peabody Museum of Archaeology and Ethnology have determined that these sites were being used by ancient man as early as 3,000 B.C. — the date associated with the building of the Egyptian pyramids.